OSC/ondemand/SECURITY.md

 ## Reporting a Vulnerability

-If you have security concerns or think you have found a vulnerability in Open OnDemand, please contact us directly via [security@openondemand.org](mailto:security@openondemand.org).
+If you have security concerns or think you have found a vulnerability in Open OnDemand, please submit a private report by visiting the 'Security' section of our GitHub located at [github.com/OSC/ondemand/security/](https://github.com/OSC/ondemand/security/policy) and clicking 'Report a vulnerability'.

+If you have questions about Open OnDemand's security, or have issues submitting a report please contact us directly via [security@openondemand.org](mailto:security@openondemand.org).
-Emails sent to it are only seen by the core project team.
+Emails sent there are only seen by the core project team.

 ## Disclosure Policy